corneliouzbett/corneliouzbett/README.md

   </a>
 </div>

-I'm Kipchumba Bett, a Software Engineer at [USAID-AMPATH Kenya](https://www.ampathkenya.org)
+I'm Kipchumba Bett, a Software Engineer at Mekom

 A seasoned Engineer with a passion for coding, problem-solving & innovation.
 I thrive in challenging environments & enjoy building scalable, engaging software solutions.

-Let's collaborate and make amazing things.
+Let's collaborate and do amazing things.

 ## 🌐 Let's connect